What are Satan’s Kiss peppers?

 Where can you buy Satan’s Kiss peppers?

 While these chilies look like cherry peppers, they aren’t as easy to find outside of Italy.
-They aren’t as popular as pepperoncini that can typically be found in the pickled condiment aisle alongside banana peppers.
+They aren’t as popular as pepperoncini which can typically be found in the pickled condiment aisle alongside pickled banana peppers.
 Instead, you’ll need to focus your search on specialty shops (brick-and-mortar or online) or grow your own.
-Satan’s Kiss pepper seeds are widely available (Amazon) and if you have a green thumb this chili’s small size provides plenty of crop to enjoy.
+Satan’s Kiss pepper seeds are widely available, and if you have a green thumb, this chili’s small size provides plenty of fruits to enjoy.